yikai-wu/yikai-wu.github.io/_pages/about.md

 My current research interests are optimization and sampling algorithms.
 I am currently working on analyzing algorithms utilizing stochastic differential equations.
 I am also broadly interested in theoretical computer science.

 I have received my Bachelor of Science (BS) degree in Computer Science and Mathematics from <a href="https://www.duke.edu" target="_blank">Duke University</a>.
-At Duke, I have worked with Prof. <a href="https://users.cs.duke.edu/~rongge/" target="_blank">Rong Ge</a> on Hessian in optimization algorithms, Prof. <a href="https://users.cs.duke.edu/~ashwin/" target="_blank">Ashwin Machanavajjhala</a> on differentially private algorithms, and Prof. <a href="https://sites.duke.edu/marvian/" target="_blank">Iman Marvian</a> on quantum computation.
+At Duke, I have worked with Prof. <a href="https://users.cs.duke.edu/~rongge/" target="_blank">Rong Ge</a> on Hessian in optimization algorithms, Prof. <a href="https://users.cs.duke.edu/~ashwin/" target="_blank">Ashwin Machanavajjhala</a> on differentially private algorithms.

 I have also worked with Prof. <a href="https://www.cs.yale.edu/homes/vishnoi/Home.html" target="_blank">Nisheeth Vishnoi</a> at Yale University on optimization on manifolds.